The holidays are about joy, connection, and giving—but it's prime hunting season for cybercriminals.

 1. Phishing scams

 Phishing scams are one of the most popular scams making the rounds.
-While legitimate companies send customers last-minute emails promoting their products, a cyber criminal will send you emails advertising fake products at bargain prices to trick you into clicking on a link to a phishing website.
+While legitimate companies do send customers last-minute emails promoting their products, a cybercriminal will send you emails advertising fake products at bargain prices to trick you into clicking on a link to a phishing website.

-Scammers can also try to trick you into opening malicious email attachments and infecting your device with malware so that they have an opportunity to steal your personal information.
+Scammers can also try to trick you into opening malicious email attachments to infect your device with malware so that they can steal your personal information.

 2. Fake Social Media Promotions